ExpressLRS/Docs/docs/hardware/spi-receivers.md

 ![HW Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/hardware.png)

+!!! warning ""
+	ExpressLRS version 2.0 Release Candidates are **NOT** compatible with the current (Nov.
+2021) ExpressLRS SPI Receiver code.
+Once ExpressLRS v2.0 is released, the SPI Receiver implementation will follow and gets the same update.

 A few Flight Controllers and AIOs have been released with ExpressLRS receivers on-board using SPI instead of a regular UART.
 This means you can build a more compact and lightweight whoop or nano longrange rig without the need for an external receiver.
 More of these flight controllers are coming into stores.

 Because these are SPI-based, the ExpressLRS Code came baked-in in the Betaflight 4.3.0-based custom-built firmware.
 These usually *don't* need to be updated.
 These Flight Controllers **will work** with any released ExpressLRS firmware.